Noritake Garden ノリタケの森

 Try your hand at making your own ceramics in its popular workshops

 Noritake Garden is easily accessible by several local train lines.
-The closest major transport hub is JR Nagoya Station.

 At Noritake Garden you can visit the Meiji-era (1868-1912) red brick buildings of the old ceramics factory and learn about the fascinating history of the Noritake company.

-Being such a historic company, the museum at Noritake no Mori shows products and works of art created through the years.
+Being such an historic company, the museum at Noritake no Mori shows products and works of art created through the years.
 As you wander around the adjoining park, you'll discover fascinating sculptures and artwork located throughout the grounds.